-There are two ways you can align (or “float”) an image: when first uploading it and editing an existing page with an image.
+There are two ways you can align (or “float”) an image.
+When uploading a new image, simply follow the insert an image instructions.

-When editing a page, you can double click on an image to access the media browser options.
+To float an image that has already been added to the page: When editing a page, you can double click on an image to access the media browser options.
 Here you can change the display size, choose image alignment, and add alt text and a link.
-Don’t forget to clear the float.

 Clear the Float